Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Basic Definitions and Simple Examples

-\begin{Def} (causal structure) {\em{ Two points~$x,y \in \F$ are called {\em{timelike}} separated if the non-trivial zeros~$\lambda^{xy}_1, \ldots, \lambda^{xy}_{\p+\q}$ of the characteristic polynomial of the operator product~$xy$ are are all real.
-The points~$x$ and~$y$ are said to be {\em{spacelike}} separated if all the~$\lambda^{xy}_j$ are complex and have the same absolute value.
-In all other cases, the points~$x$ and~$y$ are said to be {\em{lightlike}} separated. }} \end{Def}
+\begin{Def} (causal structure) {\em{ Two points~$x,y \in \F$ are called {\em{timelike}} separated if the non-trivial zeros~$\lambda^{xy}_1, \ldots, \lambda^{xy}_{\p+\q}$ of the characteristic polynomial of the operator product~$xy$ are are all real and not all equal.
+The points~$x$ and~$y$ are said to be {\em{spacelike}} separated if all the~$\lambda^{xy}_j$ have the same absolute value.
+In all other cases, the points~$x$ and~$y$ are said to be {\em{lightlike}} separated. }} \end{Def} The relation between the causal structure of this definition and the usual notion of causality in Minkowski space or on a Lorentzian manifold is explained in~\cite[\S1.2.5]{cfs}, \cite[Sections~4 and~5]{lqg} or in non-technical terms in~\cite[Section~4]{dice2014} and~\cite[Section~1.1]{rrev}.
+Since this relation is not relevant to the main ideas of the present paper, we here omit the details.